 Acquisition Source: Mrs. Patricia Brennan Taylor, Wichita, Kansas

 Preferred Citation: (Description of Item).
 Florence H. Davis Papers.
 OGLMC 1197, Box #, Folder #.
-Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota.
+Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

-Finding Aid Revision History: Finding aid migrated to Archon in February 2014.
+Finding Aid Revision History: Finding aid added to Archon in February 2014.